 Our recruitment team can help find travel nursing jobs in Delaware, guide you through the licensing process and may reimburse your new licensing fees.

 Delaware participates in the Nurse Licensure Compact, which allows RNs or LPNs to have one multistate nursing license, with the privilege to practice in any of the 30-plus compact member states.
 The licensing standards in NLC states requires all applicants for a multistate nursing license to meet the same requirements.

-You can verify whether you hold a multistate license or single state license at www.Nursys.com.
+You can verify whether you hold a multistate license or single state license at on the Nursys website.
 If you do hold a multistate nursing license, you may work travel nursing jobs in Delaware without the need for additional licensing.

 If you do not have an NLC multistate license but do hold a current, active nursing license in another state, U.S. territory or the District of Columbia, you can apply for Delaware nurse licensure by endorsement.